Inténtalo

-Inténtalo is the first studio album by Mexican group 3Ball MTY.
+Inténtalo is the debut studio album by Mexican group 3Ball MTY.
 It was released on December 6, 2011 under Fonovisa Records label.

 Reception

 Commercial performance

 Inténtalo became a commercial success for the trio.
 It debuted at No.2 on the Latin Albums chart the week ending 31 December 2011.
-The same week, it debuted atop the Regional Mexican Albums component chart.
+The same week, it debuted atop the Regional Mexican Albums chart.
 The album also appeared on the Billboard 200 at No.126 and on the Mexican Albums Chart at No.84.

 Critical response

 David Jeffries from Allmusic gave a positive review of the album, and awarded it four stars out of five.
 On his review, he stated that "start with the outstanding title track for a taste and rest assured, the rest of the album is that good, and sometimes even better."

 Jon Caramanica from The New York Times called Inténtalo "an album like none of the others" and commented that its music is "as nimble as ever, and as fleet, with chilling drums, winding samples, a robust sense of history and a keen urge to destroy and update it."
 The album earned the Lo Nuestro Award for Regional Mexican Album of the Year.